Expert Reviewed: Alex Carter — Cybersecurity Researcher specializing in online anonymity, Tor infrastructure, and privacy tools since 2019.

 The Three Nodes Explained

 Because no single point in this chain has all the information, your privacy remains intact.
-The system is maintained by thousands of volunteers who run these nodes from their own homes and offices, creating a community-driven privacy network.
+The system is maintained by thousands of volunteers who run these nodes from their own homes and offices, creating a community-driven encrypted relay network.

 Tor vs VPN: Which Should You Use?